 Whilst still suitable for many, annuities are much less universally used than they used to be for a couple of reasons.
 Firstly, although annuities provide peace of mind that you’ll receive a guaranteed income while you’re alive, they usually die when you do, so any remaining pension savings stay with the insurer providing the annuity – as opposed to being passed to your family.

-Secondly, annuity rates, which determine how much income you’ll receive from a given amount of pension savings, have been low in recent years, although they recently rose to their highest level in eight years following several increases in the Bank of England base rate.
-Find out more in our article Annuity rates hit six-year high.
+Secondly, annuity rates, which determine how much income you’ll receive from a given amount of pension savings, have been low in recent years, although they are currently much higher now following fourteen consecutive increases in the Bank of England base rate since December 2021.

 Find out more about how annuities work and the different types you can choose from in our detailed guide Annuities explained.